Charles Frederick Des Voeux

 Charles Frederick Des Voeux (c.
 1825—after 28 May 1847) was an Irish officer in the British Royal Navy.
 He served as mate aboard HMS Erebus during the 1845 Franklin Expedition which sought to chart the Canadian Arctic, including the Northwest Passage, and make scientific observations.
 All personnel of the expedition, including Des Voeux, died in what is now Nunavut, Canada in uncertain circumstances.
 He and Graham Gore signed and deposited the Victory Point Record, one of the only official communications of the expedition yet found.

 Life and career

 Family

 Charles Frederick Des Voeux was the son of Reverend Henry Des Voeux and Frances Dalrymple and a member of the Des Voeux family.
 He was the brother of cricketer Henry Des Voeux, half-brother of colonial administrator William Des Voeux, and grandson of Sir Charles Des Voeux, 1st Baronet.
-His great-grandfather Anthony Vinchon de Bacquencourt moved from France to Ireland after renouncing his Catholic faith in favour of Reformed Christianity, and changed the family name to Des Voeux.
+His great-grandfather Anthony Vinchon de Bacquencourt moved from France to Ireland after renouncing his Catholic faith in favour of Reformed Christianity, also known as Calvinism, and changed the family name to Des Voeux.
 Charles Frederick Des Voeux was born in Ireland, but the exact location of his birth and where he spent his childhood are unknown.